input-output-hk/marlowe-doc/tutorials/guides/preliminaries.md

     FAUCET_ADDR = addr_test1vq9prvx8ufwutkwxx9cmmuuajaqmjqwujqlp9d8pvg6gupczgtm9j

-## Fund the Addresses of the Parties
+## Fund the addresses of the parties

 We'll fund each address with 1000 test ada.